Our Mediterranean Quarantine

 4) Make beans, nuts and seeds your major protein source.

 While we were sick, we ate lots of almonds, peanut butter and bean dishes.
-These are all great for quarantine because they last a long time and are filling (and delicious).
+These are all great types of survival food because they last a long time and are filling (and delicious).

 Bean Recipe: Eggplant, Lentils and Peppers Cooked In Olive Oil